ktorio/ktor-documentation/topics/websocket_extensions_api.md

         override val key: AttributeKey<FrameLogger> = AttributeKey("frame-logger")

         /** List of occupied rsv bits.
          * If the extension occupy a bit, it can't be used in other installed extensions.
 We use that bits to prevent feature conflicts(prevent to install multiple compression features).
-If you implementing feature using some RFC, rsv occupied bits should be referenced there.
+If you're implementing feature using some RFC, rsv occupied bits should be referenced there.
          */
         override val rsv1: Boolean = false
         override val rsv2: Boolean = false